Driving in Scotland | A Guide To Rural Roads, Single-Tracks & Passing Places

 Firstly, don’t be scared of passing places!
 Thankfully, there is a clear etiquette to keep you right:

-• If a car is coming, one of you needs to pull into the passing place.
-This is not the time to have a stand-off, regardless of what your inner cowboy might be telling you.
+• This is not the time to have a stand-off, regardless of what your inner cowboy might be telling you.

 • Essentially, whoever is closest to the passing place must pull in.
 Depending on the circumstances, that might mean someone needs to reverse.